Australian Institute of Architects Awards and Prizes: National Prizes

-National Prizes have been awarded annually since 2010, usually in early May and often as part of the Australian Architecture Conference.
+National Prizes have been awarded annually since 2010, usually in early May and often as part of the Australian Architecture Conference or Annual General Meeting.
 Each prize has a separate jury who assess a shortlist in each category.
 The inaugural 'Australian Achievement in Architecture Awards' were held on 18 March 2010 at the Gallery of Modern Art in Brisbane, presented separately to the National Awards.
 In 2017 the program was renamed as 'National Prizes'.
 National Prizes recognise achievement across a range of categories that support and promote advocacy, innovation and education, and do not relate to particular buildings which are judged at the National Awards later in the same year.

 AIA Gold Medal

 The AIA Gold Medal is the highest individual honour awarded by the Australian Institute of Architects and has been presented annually since 1960.
 The honour recognises "distinguished service by architects who have designed or executed buildings of high merit, producing work of great distinction that has advanced architecture or endowed the profession in a distinguished manner".
 Since 1970 the recipient of the Gold Medal has delivered the AS Hook Memorial Address.
 The address provides the winner a forum to discuss their work, insights and principles and to reflect on the state of the profession at the time.

-The most recent recipient is Timothy Hill awarded the Gold Medal in May 2025 at the Australian Architecture Conference.
+The most recent recipient of the Gold Medal is architects Neil Durbach, Camilla Block and David Jaggers of Durbach Block Jaggers, awarded the Gold Medal on 13 May 2026 at the Annual General Meeting of the Australian Institute of Architects.